 - Bread flour – it has the ideal blend for a soft yet firm loaf of sandwich bread

-- Whole wheat – I recommend white wheat flour (see below) or whole wheat Kamut for the best rise
+- Whole wheat – we recommend white wheat flour (see below) or whole wheat Kamut for the best rise

 The Best Wheat Flour For Sandwich Bread

 Using white wheat flour (hard white wheat or red wheat) will produce a loaf that looks and tastes just like regular white sandwich bread.
-That makes this American sandwich bread recipe made of whole wheat perfect for picky kids and those who are not fans of traditional wheat bread.
+That makes this whole wheat recipe perfect for picky kids and those who are not fans of traditional wheat bread.

 Hard wheat flour is higher in protein and gluten compared to softer wheat flour.
 It helps give baked goods that use yeast, like bread, a good, tall rise.
 Most whole wheat flour bags will identify which type of wheat is used, so just be sure to check the ingredients carefully.